roger-95s/roger-95s/README.md

 - 🔭 Currently working on: Building my portfolio.
 - 🌱 Learning:
-- 👯 Open to collaborating on: Open-source projects and web apps.
+- 👯 Open to collaborating on: On any Open-source projects.
 - 📫 Reach me: [Will add email later](mailto:email@example.com) | [Will add LinkedIn later](https://linkedin.com/in/yourprofile)

 ## 💻 My Skills